The Bloomberg School takes pride in its diverse student population and welcomes the opportunity to work with students from around the world.

 - Credentials evaluation requirement for international academic records

 - Student visas

-- a student has completed a four-year degree from an accredited U.S. institution
+- Earned or in the process of earning a bachelor’s degree from an accredited U.S. institution

 Be aware of application deadlines.
 If you're required to take an English language proficiency test, please make sure you do so well before your application is due.
 Your application will not be reviewed until all materials are received and may be withdrawn if still incomplete after the application deadline.

 ALL coursework earned or expected to earn from outside the U.S. or English Speaking Canada and must reflect that the applicant has the equivalent of a four-year U.S. bachelor’s degree.
 Study Abroad coursework is exempt from the Credential Evaluation Process and should be entered into SOPHAS following their instructions